brainstormforce/simple-stripe-payments/readme.txt

 = Using The WordPress Dashboard =

 1. Navigate to "Plugins->Add New" from your dashboard
-2. Search for 'Really Simple Stripe Payments'
+2. Search for 'Simple Stripe Payments'
 3. Click 'Install Now'
 4. Activate the plugin